PeasyOrders

 The pitch and the reality

-This is not the fault of the software.
 Many of the portals are well-built.
-The issue is that the underlying assumption — that customers will change a habit they have practiced for years because the new tool is nicer — turns out to be optimistic.
+The failed assumption — that customers will change a habit they have practiced for years because the new tool is nicer — is the part that doesn't survive contact with a busy buyer.

 Why customers do not switch